doetlingerlukas/computer-graphics/README.md

 We have also implemented 2 billboard textures.
 One tree and one cloud.
 They are always facing the camera since they also rotate when the camera rotates, but they will always stay at the same position.
+Keep in mind that this is only possible if you are in camera mode `2` and use the mouse (or trackpad) to rotate.

 ## Execution